lynnwongkaree/SC5002/README.md

 #### Feature importance plot

 <img width="1139" height="547" alt="image" src="https://github.com/user-attachments/assets/2b408601-a126-4eb2-a010-cf25f85669c5" />
+Figure 3

-The final image (barplot) ranks the 20 top features by their absolute coefficient magnitudes.
+FIgure 3 shows a barplot that ranks the 20 top features by their absolute coefficient magnitudes.

 From this, we can conclude that more significant factors impacting sale price of house are factors like overall material and quality and above-ground living area (“Overallqual” and “GrLivArea”)- we can conclude that they are primary determinants of higher prices.
 Conversely, factors like House age (“YearBuilt”)  have comparably smaller coefficients, indicating a smaller influence on price.